Ofrogue/pyspark101/6_machine_learning/README.md

 ## 2 Roses are red, Iris is f(x, y, z, t)
 Train a Decision Tree classifier for Iris dataset https://archive.ics.uci.edu/ml/datasets/iris (https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data)

-Make a train and test split for data.
-You will need `sampleBy` and `substract` methods of DataFrame.
-Choose the Tartsformers needed.
+Make a train and test split of data.
+You may need `sampleBy` and `substract` methods of DataFrame.